tejas-rkd/threat-inspector/README.md

 # Threat Inspector

-Threat Inspector is a Python application designed to analyze vulnerabilities in codebases by fetching CVE (Common Vulnerabilities and Exposures) information and assessing the potential impact on the code.
+Threat Inspector is a AI application designed to analyze vulnerabilities in codebases by fetching CVE (Common Vulnerabilities and Exposures) information and assessing the potential impact on the code.
 The application utilizes retrieval-augmented generation (RAG) techniques to provide detailed analysis and recommendations based on the context of the code.

 ## Features